neilfendley/MageZero/README.md

 This approach reframes the challenge of MTG AI from universal mastery to local optimization.
 By training agents within constrained, well-defined deck environments, MageZero can develop competitive playstyles and meaningful policy/value representations without requiring LLM-scale resources.

-MageZero is built to exploit biases of MTG that are often overlooked.
-These biases are:
-* **Combinatorial Nature**: MTG decks are built around overlapping combinations of synergistic cards.
-In every deck, every card has a purpose, and that purpose largely remains the same across different opponents and **game states**.
-* **Deck-specific Structure**: While **as a whole** MTG is as abstract as a language, within the context of one deck, MTG can be more structured than chess.
-The challenge is identifying and exploiting this structure, as it is not explicitly defined.
-MageZero leans toward lighter, less generalizable models, with more dynamic feature extraction.

 ---

 ### 2. Current Status: **Alpha (Actively in Development)**